 5. Initiate a legal escalation to rectify misses by the Notice-Dispute teams

 Are you suspended by Amazon based on wrongly filed rights owner forms?
 Many of you are as I write this.
 Have you considered taking legal action to compel Amazon to dismiss the party reporting you for a false infringement?

 You may have decided that you’ll simply appeal, promising never again to violate another party’s rights, but that represents only a short term solution.
 This could easily happen to you again and each time you’re suspended, it will get tougher and tougher to get your account back.

 For more on responding to Notices of Claimed Infringement, see How to Fight Amazon Rights Infringement Claims, which covers Plans of Action and DMCA counterclaims in more detail.

 Where does that leave us?

-In the meantime, make sure you’re looking out for yourself, taking the right steps, and not waiting for Amazon to take care of anything for you.
-It’s not up to them, ultimately, it will be up to you.
+Make sure you’re looking out for yourself, taking the right steps, and not waiting for Amazon to take care of anything for you.
+Ultimately it’s not up to them.
+It will be up to you.